martinbraten/PSDdemo/README.md

-This is our README instructions
+This is our README instructions with some changes